Last updated: May 3, 2023

 LLCs offer excellent personal liability protection.
 However, it is important to keep the LLC owners' personal assets separate from the LLC's assets.

-To ensure that your assets are protected, open a separate bank account for the LLC and get a separate business credit card you will not use to cover personal expenses.
+To ensure that your assets are protected, open a separate bank account for the LLC and get a separate business credit card that you will not use to cover personal expenses.

 By keeping your personal and business accounts separate, you will lower the chances of LLCs piercing the corporate veil and losing your personal assets in the event of a lawsuit.

-Step 7: Get Licenses and Permits
+8. Obtain Business Licenses and Permits

 Business licenses and permits are required for many types of businesses.
 You will need to contact your local government office to find out what licenses and permits you need.

-Some common licenses and permits include:
+Some common licenses and permits include the following:

 • General business license